 - Web sites on mental health: - The National Alliance on Mental Illness (NAMI).
-To participate in activities during the month of May, National Mental Health Month, which includes Children's Mental Health Awareness Week (May 3-9),

-- The Substance Abuse and Mental Health Services Administration (SAMHSA).
+To participate in activities during the month of May, National Mental Health Month, which includes Children's Mental Health Awareness Week (May 3-9). - The Substance Abuse and Mental Health Services Administration (SAMHSA).
 Participate in National Children's Mental Health Awareness Day on May 4 by organizing a viewing party, leading a small group discussion, or hosting a community-level forum. - The Centers for Disease Control and Prevention (CDC).
 The site has information about Adverse Childhood Experiences (ACEs).
 Results of the groundbreaking ACE study conducted by the CDC and Kaiser Permanente from 1995 to 1997, suggested that childhood experiences, both positive and negative, have a large impact on lifelong health and opportunity.
 In particular, those children who experience multiple adversities are more likely to have chronic health conditions, risky health behaviors, and lower life potential.
-For a short "Primer on ACEs" video, go to vimeo.com. - Resources on the concept of trauma and trauma-informed care: - SAMHSA's Concept of Trauma and Guidance for a Trauma-Informed Approach - document offers a framework for how an organization, system, or service sector can become trauma-informed. - Adverse Childhood Experiences (ACEs) and Trauma-Informed Care (TIC): Critical Insights for Navigating School Health. - Virginia Department of Behavioral Health & Developmental Services: Trauma Informed Care. - Documentaries on youth mental health: - Paper Tigers which can be accessed at: Paper-Tigers highlights the questions, What does it mean to be a trauma-informed school?
-And how do you educate teens whose childhood experiences have left them with a brain and body illsuited to learn?
-This film follows six students through a year in America's first traumainformed high school. - Resilience, which can be accessed at: Resilience chronicles how trailblazers in pediatrics, education, and social welfare are using cuttingedge science and field-tested therapies to protect children from the insidious effects of toxic stress. - CAREgivers which can be accessed at: Caregiversfilm looks at the question: How is the professional care provider affected emotionally and physically, and who helps him or her?
+For a short "Primer on ACEs" video, go to vimeo.com.

+- Resources on the concept of trauma and trauma-informed care: - SAMHSA's Concept of Trauma and Guidance for a Trauma-Informed Approach document offers a framework for how an organization, system, or service sector can become trauma-informed. - Adverse Childhood Experiences (ACEs) and Trauma-Informed Care (TIC): Critical Insights for Navigating School Health. - Virginia Department of Behavioral Health & Developmental Services: Trauma Informed Care. - Documentaries on youth mental health: - Paper Tigers highlights the questions, What does it mean to be a trauma-informed school?
+And how do you educate teens whose childhood experiences have left them with a brain and body ill-suited to learn?
+This film follows six students through a year in America's first trauma-informed high school.
+Visiting Paper Tigers. - Resilience, chronicles how trailblazers in pediatrics, education, and social welfare are using cutting-edge science and field-tested therapies to protect children from the insidious effects of toxic stress.
+Visiting Resilience. - CAREgivers looks at the question: How is the professional care provider affected emotionally and physically, and who helps him or her?
+CAREgivers which can be accessed here.